DETAILED ACTION

 a display device configured to present images captured by the camera (Page 2, paragraph 0047, Figure 9, right display) and

-Lee discloses a processor coupled to the camera to control the camera (Figure 10, 130, 117, 110, 120, 125, 127) but is silent on configured to adjust a zoom level of the camera based on an operating condition of the vehicle, wherein the operating condition comprises a presence of a nearby vehicle, and wherein the processor is configured to make a determination that the nearby vehicle is to overtake the vehicle within a predetermined time period
+Lee discloses a processor coupled to the camera to control the camera (Figure 10, 130, 117, 110, 120, 125, 127) but is silent on configured to adjust a zoom level of a lens of the camera based on an operating condition of the vehicle, wherein the operating condition comprises a presence of a nearby vehicle, and wherein the processor is configured to make a determination that the nearby vehicle is to overtake the vehicle within a predetermined time period.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Lee to include the missing limitations as taught by Spencer in order to have a broader field of view (Page 1, paragraph 0034) and situation awareness (Page 5, paragraph 0036) as disclosed by Spencer.
+Slama discloses further comprising: a processor coupled to the camera (Page 1, paragraph 0009) and configured to adjust a zoom level of a lens of the camera based on an operating condition of the vehicle (Page 1, paragraph 0009, Abstract – driving direction).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the combination to include the missing limitations as taught by Slama in order to have an adaptable viewing angle (Page 1, paragraph 0009) and situation awareness (Page 5, paragraph 0036) as disclosed by Slama.

 The combination is silent on wherein the processor is configured to make a determination that the nearby vehicle is to overtake the vehicle within a predetermined time period.